the British seaside

 and from the seaside…

 The little gardens and getting lost between the columns of the Royal Pavillion took much of our time and we ended up finding ourselves at V.I.P Pizza.
 A little gem in the area that not many people would assume would be the most wonderful pizza you will ever have outside the country of it’s origin.
-With an indulgent dinner and some gelato to go, we headed back to the hustling city.
+With an indulgent dinner and some gelato to go, we headed back to the hustling city after a much needed seaside escape.
 And now packing for our European city break as I check-off “English seaside escape” from the “Mummy travel bucket list!”